gbouras13/phold/README.md

 mamba create -n pholdENV -c conda-forge -c bioconda phold pytorch=*=cuda*
 ```

-If you have a Mac running Apple Silicon chip (M1/2/3), `phold` should be able to use the GPU.
+If you have a Mac running an Apple Silicon chip (M1/M2/M3), `phold` should be able to use the GPU.
 Please try:

 ```bash
 mamba create -n pholdENV python==3.11